With TZIELD, it’s possible to take control of what's next

 A hand with a rash

-A white blood cell with 2 arrows pointing down
+A white blood cell with an arrow pointing down

 TZIELD may cause serious side effects, including: